How to Pack a 20ft Container

 Fill voids to prevent cargo shift

-Cargo that can shift during transit causes 80% of container damage claims.
+Cargo shift during transit causes 80% of container damage claims.
 Fill all horizontal gaps with airbags, dunnage bags, foam blocks, or cardboard infill.
-The goal is zero movement — cargo should not be able to slide more than a few centimeters in any direction.
-Vertical restraint is equally important — use strapping or void fill to prevent toppling.
+The goal is zero movement — cargo should not slide more than a few centimeters in any direction.
+Use vertical void fill between the top of your cargo and the container ceiling to prevent toppling.

 06